December 10, 2009

 December 16, 2009

-Two police and military helicopters hovered in the clear blue sky over Christiansborg Slotsplads (Parliament Square) where over 100,000 people were gathering to mark the Global Day of Climate Action in Copenhagen that was unfolding in more than 130 countries around the world demanding world leaders seal a fair, ambitious and legally binding climate deal.
+Two police and military helicopters hover in the clear blue sky over Christiansborg Slotsplads (Parliament Square) where over 100,000 people are gathering to mark the Global Day of Climate Action that is unfolding in more than 130 countries around the world demanding world leaders to seal a fair, ambitious and legally binding climate deal.

-At noon, temperature dropped to 2 degree Celsius as I headed toward the square where I had to wait until 2.00 PM before the march to the Bella Center started.
-In the largely European crowd, I joined the 200 Greenpeace volunteers wearing light green jacket that read “Act Now, Change the Future”, some holding placards with different messages, a giant floating snowman and a floating globe in a lifebuoy led by the fascinating Samba Drum – the coolest Greenpeace volunteer team of the day.
+Even at noon, temperature drops to 2 degree Celsius as I am heading toward the square and hang around there until 2.00 PM before the march to the Bella Center started.
+In the large crowd, I join 200 Greenpeace volunteers wearing light green jacket that read “Act Now, Change the Future”, some holding placards with different messages, a giant floating snowman and a floating globe in a lifebuoy led by the fascinating Samba Drum – the coolest volunteer team of the day.

-“Let’s stick with them so that we won’t get lost” I told Topsi – former Greenpeace action coordinator from Thailand who is now studying for her master degree student in Germany and came over here to attend COP15 on behalf of University of Freiburg.
-When we reached the Drum lned I started jumping up and down together with others.
+“Let’s stick with them so that we won’t get lost” I told Topsi – former Greenpeace action coordinator from Thailand who is now studying for her master degree student in Germany and come over here to attend COP15 on behalf of University of Freiburg.
+When we reached the Drum group I start jumping up and down together with others.

-I have been to several forms of demonstration and protest for more than 20 year of activism, aside from the most memorable and hard-core clean-up action in Bhopal, India, this was the biggest climate demonstration I have ever joined.
-Around the world over 500 organizations took part of it.
-It ranged from environmental, development, faith, labor, youth and political groups.
-Here in Copenhagen demonstration organizers included Greenpeace, Oxfam, 350.org, Avaaz, IndyAct, ActionAid, DanChurch Aid, WWF Denmark, Climate Justice Action, Socialist People’s Party Youth, The Danish Social Democratic Youth, Enhedslisten (Red/Green Alliance) and People’s Climate Action.
+I have been leading and participating in several demonstration and protest for more than 20 year of activism, aside from the most memorable and hard-core clean-up action in Bhopal, India, this was the biggest climate demonstration I have ever joined.
+Around the world over 500 organizations taking part.
+It’s so diverse from environmental, development, faith, labor, youth and political groups.
+Here in Copenhagen demonstration organizers included Greenpeace, Oxfam, 350.org, Avaaz, IndyAct, ActionAid, DanChurch Aid, WWF Denmark, Climate Justice Action, Socialist People’s Party Youth, The Danish Social Democratic Youth, Enhedslisten (Red/Green Alliance) and People’s Climate Action, etc.

-From the bridge, I kept walking, dancing and holding “Climate Justice NOW” placard together with the Samba Drums gang to Chistainia area.
+From the bridge, I keep walking, dancing and holding “Climate Justice NOW” placard together with the Samba Drums gang to Chistainia area.
 More people join the march.
 Then moving slowly to Tingvij/Frankrigsgade.
-It was about 4.30 pm and dark already when the first part of the rally reached Sundby area where I can see 1 Megawatt Wind Turbine operating behind the Bella Center.
+It was about 4.30 pm and sky turning dark already when the first part of the rally reached Sundby area where I can see 1 Megawatt wind turbine operating behind the Bella Center.

 Civil Society team from Thailand had also join the rally with other groups.
 They told the other day that rally at the front was moving so fast and made an enough space for police to “seal-off” some protesters from the march.
 On that day, police has arrested several hundred activists.

-I was with Greenpeace activists in the march all the time.
-As speakers on the stage went to Bella Center handing over the ship sails to UNFCCC Executive Secretary Yvo De Boer, all Greenpeace volunteer got in the bus heading to Greenpeace warehouse for dinner and debrief.
+As speakers on the stage went to Bella Center handing over the ship sails to UNFCCC Executive Secretary Yvo De Boer, all Greenpeace volunteer got in the bus heading to warehouse for debrief.

-I took on Greenpeace inflatable from warehouse to where Arctic Sunrise is anchored then took the bus to Danhostel Bellahoj, Topsi who stay with other 200 volunteers sent a short message “Samba Drum start playing now for volunteer party”.
-I missed it.
+After debrief, I take on Greenpeace inflatable from warehouse to where Arctic Sunrise is anchored then took the bus to Danhostel Bellahoj, Topsi who stay with other 200 volunteers sent a short message “Samba Drum start playing now for volunteer party”.
+I miss it.